-The Hundred of Hoo Academy is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in our Acceptable Use Policies.

-The Hundred of Hoo Academy will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies.

-Mr Mortley, a member of the Senior Leadership Team, and Mr Morrison, governor, are responsible for ensuring that our Academy has met the DfE cyber security standards for schools and colleges.
+- The Hundred of Hoo Academy is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in our acceptable use policies and online safety policy. - The Hundred of Hoo Academy will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies and maintain a running record of checks. - Lee Webb, a member of the senior leadership team and Keith Morrison, governor, are responsible for ensuring that our Academy has met the DfE cyber security standards for schools and colleges.